Site Logo

 pydantic is a tool for organizing and validating data in Python - it’s an alternative to using dictionaries or dataclasses.

-pydantic is part of Python’s typing revolution - pydantic’s ability to create custom types makes writing typed Python a joy.
+pydantic is part of Python’s typing revolution - pydantic’s ability to create and validate custom types makes your Python code clearer and safer.

 pydantic uses Python type hints to define data types.
-Imagine we want a user with a name and id:
+Imagine we want a user with a name and id, which we could model with a dictionary:

 import uuid